-- o by filing for a general rate increase - o by filing for recovery of certain expenses - o by filing an "advice letter" for certain plant additions, thereby increasing rate base are beyond SCW's control.
+- by filing for a general rate increase

+- by filing for recovery of certain expenses

+- by filing an "advice letter" for certain plant additions, thereby increasing rate base

+In addition, SCW recovers certain supply costs through a balancing account mechanism.
+Supply costs include the cost of purchased water and power and groundwater production assessments.
+The balancing account mechanism is intended to insulate SCW's earnings from changes in supply costs that are beyond SCW's control.
 The balancing account is not, however, designed to insulate SCW's earnings against changes in supply mix.
 As a result, SCW may not recover increased costs due to increased use of purchased water through the balancing account mechanism.
 In addition, balancing account adjustments, if authorized by the CPUC, may result in either increases or decreases in revenues attributable to supply costs incurred in prior periods, depending upon whether there has been an undercollection or overcollection of supply costs.